CreadDiscans/ServiceDesigner/TUTORIAL.md

 > * #### Render React Native at the App
 > ![renderReactNative](./asset/img/renderReactNative.gif)
 > They are the result screens after rendering the project components that are extending design component.
-> You can create or call the functions what you want to use, just like call alert function at _componentDidMount()_ in these examples.
+> You can create or call the functions freely, just like call alert function at _componentDidMount()_ in these examples.
 > And also, as you know from this result, you don't have to work with UI workprocess complicatedly at your project any more!
 > Just extend design component at your project, and render it.
-You will get the result what you want.
+You will get the result screen that you want.

 ### 2. _Create component at your project_
 <!-- > ```css